basile-pochet/DQNagent/README.md

 Hello hello.

 If you are reading this you might be a professor or someone interested in Deep Q-Learning.
-Hence, welcome !
+Welcome !

 This project has been done in the context of the course Mathematics of machine and deep learning algorithm at the Toulouse School of Economics for the second year of the master Data Science for Social Sciences.